 This site would require building at the rear of the land parcel to avoid a large storm water drain running through the front of the property.
 Building at the rear of the site would require a 1.5 metre retaining wall and associated clean fill.
 The loss of the trees at the rear of the site may also be a consideration.
+Officers have received advice that it would not be economically feasible to make any modifications to the location of the drain, and that some retaining would still be required.

 An obvious advantage would be the lack of building demolition and replacement of storage buildings required at the Depot site.
 The CEO has received recent advice regarding the site from the Department of Planning, Lands and Heritage.
 The Department has stated: